 The African Clawed Gecko is a small, nocturnal species reaching an adult length of 10cm.
 They are slow moving and inhabit dry areas of Africa.

 African Fat Tailed GeckoHemitheconyx caudicinctus

-African Fat Tailed Geckos are the second best species of Gecko to keep.
-They have a nice, calm nature making them a great exotic pet.
-They have a lovely velvety shine over the body and big dark eyes.
+African Fat Tailed Geckos are the second most widely kept eublepharine species of gecko.
+They have a nice, calm nature making them a great pet for beginners or experienced keepers looking for an alternative to the Leopard Gecko.

 Argentine Black and White TeguTupinambis merianae